arizonal2014/blog_robinwieruch_content/blog/react-usecontext-hook/index.md

 At the moment, the whole currency functionailty is scattered across the place.
 Let's see how we can encapsulate this feature more into React's Context by moving things in there and providing an API to the outside.

-As prerequisite, we move the dictionrary into the context file:
+As prerequisite, we move the dictionary into the context file:

 ```javascript{3-14,18}
 import React from 'react';